NCBI-Codeathons/pubmed-codeathon-team1/README.md

 # ABSTRACT
 The goal of JUST RETRIEVAL is to describe any potential biases that exist in search results based on PubMed Best Search Algorithm in comparing the retrieved results between different pages as well as to search results from a different search algorithm (publication date sort algorithm).

 # INTRODUCTION
 _Include some background information from the literature review on why is it important to study bias in 1) research, 2) information retrieval and specifically, why is it important to evaluate PubMed best search for any biases_
+Understanding and mitigating bias in medical information is critical to promoting health equity.
+This includes how scholarly research is retrieved and presented to the end users.
+PubMed is a free search engine used by millions of users around the world to access ever expanding scholarly literature and resources in biomedical sciences.
+The NCBI/NLM at the NIH develops and maintains PubMed including the search and retrieval aspects to provide the most relevant information to user searches.
+In 2018, PubMed

 ### Scope and Research Questions
 The focus for this project is to answer the following research questions: